HealthAn Increase in Anxiety and Other Emotions Is Completely Natural After the...

 Postdoctoral Fellow, Research at Boston University

 Dr. Elizabeth (Liz) Eustis is a Postdoctoral Fellow at the Center for Anxiety and Related Disorders at Boston University.
-With a background in psychology, she received her B.A. from the University of Colorado at Boulder and her M.A. and Ph.D. in clinical psychology from the University of Massachusetts Boston.
-Dr. Eustis is passionate about researching and applying evidence-based treatments for anxiety, and strives to improve accessibility and adaptability in diverse settings.
-She also explores the use of technology to expand access to evidence-based treatments.
+She received her B.A. in Psychology from the University of Colorado at Boulder and her M.A. and Ph.D. in Clinical Psychology from the University of Massachusetts Boston.
+She completed her pre-doctoral internship at the Warren Alpert Medical School of Brown University.

 PhD Candidate at University of Massachusetts Boston